-SEPA prepared indicators that have been used in the first cycle of the LFRMPs, however these will be reviewed and adapted to ensure they are reflective of the on-going changes within the cycles and as our understanding improves through the process.
-A number of Surface Water Management Plans (SWMP) and Flood Studies have been developed for the locations assessed with the highest Annual Average Damages (AADs) from surface water and river flooding.
-Any actions or recommendations identified within the plans and studies will be evaluated in regards to reduce or mitigation of damages due to flooding within these areas.
+SEPA prepared indicators that have been used in the first cycle of the LFRMPs, however these will be reviewed and adapted to ensure they are reflective of the on-going changes within the cycles and as our

-The development of the regional adaptation strategy and action plan, through Climate Ready Clyde, will include monitoring and evaluation arrangements.
+The regional adaptation strategy and action plan, through Climate Ready Clyde, will be monitored and evaluated.

 4(g) What are the body's top 5 priorities for the year ahead in relation to climate change adaptation?
 Provide a summary of the areas and activities of focus for the year ahead.

 - 1. Continue to raise awareness of the risks and opportunities for the city region with elected members and officers of the Council and how these could impact service delivery and local communities - 2.
-Continue Climate Ready Clyde development work of the city region's adaptation strategy and action plan - 3.
-Continue involvement in the 'Impact, Influence and Engagement' sub-group of Climate Ready Clyde. - 4.
+Continue Climate Ready Clyde development work for the flagship actions in the city region's adaptation strategy and action plan - 3.
+Continue involvement in the TalX project. - 4.
 Work with the equalities team to further understand the effects of climate change on vulnerable groups and how Climate Justice can be incorporated in equality impact assessments - 5.
-Undertake a climate adaptation engagement workshop as part of the development of the next sustainable development and climate change strategy
+Continue progressing the Adaptation Scotland's benchmarking toolkit

-4(h) Supporting information and best practice

-Provide any other relevant supporting information and any examples of best practice by the body in relation to adaptation.
+4(h) Supporting information and best practice Provide any other relevant supporting information and any examples of best practice by the body in relation to adaptation.

 South Lanarkshire Council is a member of the Climate Ready Clyde partnership.
-Climate Ready Clyde, is a place-based approach to adapting to the impacts of climate change.
-Initially, a three year initiative to assess the risks and opportunities and develop a comprehensive adaptation strategy and action plan for Glasgow City Region.
+Climate Ready Clyde is a place-based approach to adapting to the impacts of climate change.
+Initially, a three-year initiative to assess the risks and opportunities and develop a comprehensive adaptation strategy and action plan for Glasgow City Region.

 Glasgow City Region now has its first Climate Change Risk and Opportunity Assessment sets out the risks and opportunities posed by climate change to the end of this century, and highlights areas where more action is needed in the next five years.
 The assessment is supported by a technical report and an economic study of the costs and benefits of Glasgow City Region's climate risks and opportunities.
-The full assessment, methodology, technical report and economic study are available on the Climate Ready-Clyde website.
+The full assessment, methodology, technical report and economic study are available on the Climate Ready Clyde website.

-The findings and recommendations in the assessment are being used to guide the development of the first Adaptation Strategy and Action Plan for the Glasgow City Region.
-The strategy is in the final stages of development.
-The Theory of Change is complete, and a draft of the strategy has been prepared; the SEA process is also well underway.
-It is anticipated that the strategy will be ready by the end of 2020.
+The findings and recommendations in the assessment were used to guide the development of the first Adaptation Strategy and Action Plan for the Glasgow City Region.
+A Theory of Change was developed and the strategy and action plan - along with the SEA - was published in June 2021.